aryaxt/OCMapper/README.md

 Nested Automatic Mapping
 -------------------------
-In this case everything is mapped automatic as well because all key/values are similar.
+In this case everything is mapped automaticly because all key/values are similar.
 "address" will automatically convert to "Address" Object.
-"posts" will automatically convert to array of "Post" objects.
+"posts" will automatically convert to an array of "Post" objects.
-The library detect the plural sign at the end of the key, and finds the right class to use for mapping
+The library detect the plural nouns, and finds the right class to be used for mapping
 ```objective-c
 {
    "firstName"   : "Aryan",